 The councillors all have specific roles, with some attending Academy meetings at the Central office in Bodmin.

 Ms Kate McLean is a Parent Governor.
 She is our maths governor, monitoring lessons, progress and looking at books.
 Kate also monitors Early Years.
-She attends some Director committee meetings.

 See below for full Member, Director and Governor details.